dsoto/WP19/outline.md

 ## Energy and power consumption analysis

 - From the metered data and the village populations we can estimate the per capita electricity consumption.
     - The meter records an energy accumulator that is reported at each timestamp with 1 kWh resolution.
+    - This energy accumulation record is incomplete.
+    - The meter does not record zeros when the grid power is unavailable
+    - We resample the timeseries onto a one-minute time scale
-- By sampling this energy accumulation each day taking the difference between neighboring days, we compute the daily energy.
+    - Take the difference between neighboring minutes
-- Since gaps in the data can corrupt the measurement we only report daily energy on days with 2 valid midnight samples.
+    - Samples without valid data are assigned null values
+    - We insert zeros into the time series during the recorded gaps by the meter
+    - Only the times with data outages are represented by nulls.

+- We use this synthesized record of minute-energy differences
+    - By summing these accumulated energy differences over a day, we get the energy consumption.

+- We report two electricity consumption averages.
-- We report an average for energy delivered on days with full access.
+    - We report an average for energy delivered on days or nights with full access.
     - We report another average for actual energy delivered each day.
+    - The first average gives the potential energy consumption for the system when it is fully operational without technical or operational constraints.
+    - The second average is the actual electricity delivered.
+    - The difference between these two provides a measure of latent demand.

+- We define full access differently for the two grid types
+    - For the centralized grid, we define full access as a day with above a threshold level of grid operation and data coverage over a 24 hour period.
+    - Since the microgrids only operate in the evening, we define full access as an evening of access without interruption.

 <!-- TODO: get the village populations to create per&#45;capita estimates -->
 <!-- TODO: will we consider days with valid midnight samples but data missing during the day? -->